Inventory : Configuration: Products

 Inventory Valuation: Select the valuation method preferred for this category.

 Manual: The accounting entries to value the inventory are not posted automatically.

 Automated: An accounting entry is automatically created to value the inventory when a product enters or leaves the company.
-This is the most-used setting and will display further fields for you to set Difference accounts, Stock Valuation accounts, Stock Journal, and Stock Input and Output accounts.
+This is the most-used setting.

 Account Properties & Account Stock Properties: All of these settings are important to determine before adding products.
 Each entry is an Accounting Journal.
 To learn more about Accounting Journals, please refer to the Journals documentation.
 You should carefully select the journal for each respective field that is most appropriate for your business.

 When you've completed all fields, click Save to save your record.

 Note that on each product category record there are two smart buttons for Products and Putaway Rules.